kr1zzo-FER/Model-Informed-Path-Planning/README.md

 Example of the config.yaml file for the location `voz`:

-- location folder from the `input_data` folder step 1.2 and location_image is the name of the .png file from the step 1.3
+- location folder from the `input_data` folder in step 1.2 and location_image is the name of the .png file from step 1.3

  ```yaml